 Descriptions of treatment options for PPB are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Surgery and chemotherapy, and sometimes radiation therapy, are used to treat PPB.
-If all of the tumor cannot be removed during surgery, chemotherapy and/or radiation therapy may be used to kill the remaining cancerous cells.
+If all of the tumor cannot be removed during surgery, chemotherapy and/or radiation therapy may be used to kill the remaining cells.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the main treatment for PPB.
 A surgical oncologist is a doctor who specializes in treating a tumor using surgery.
-If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be performed before surgery to reduce the size of the tumor (called pre-operative chemotherapy).
+If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be performed before surgery to reduce the size of the tumor.
+This is called pre-operative chemotherapy.

 Side effects from surgery for PPB can vary.
 Talk with your child’s doctor about possible short-term and long-term side effects.
-Learn more about cancer surgery .
+Learn more about the basics of cancer surgery .

-Chemotherapy may benefit patients with Type I PPB to reduce the risk of recurrence.
+In some patients, Type I PPB can be treated with chemotherapy, although surgery is more common.
+Chemotherapy is sometimes used to reduce the risk of recurrence.
 Talk with your child’s doctor about whether it is recommended in your child’s case.
 Chemotherapy is always recommended for Types II and III PPB.
-The doctor may perform surgery first and then give chemotherapy to kill any remaining PPB cells; this is called adjuvant or post-operative chemotherapy.
+The doctor may perform surgery first and then give chemotherapy to destroy any remaining PPB cells; this is called adjuvant or post-operative chemotherapy.
 Sometimes, pre-operative chemotherapy is given.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Learn more about chemotherapy and preparing for treatment .
+Learn more about the basics of chemotherapy and preparing for treatment .
 The medications used to treat PPB are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your prescriptions by using searchable drug databases .
+Learn more about your child’s prescriptions by using searchable drug databases .